 Battery Stocks to Buy: Tesla (TSLA)

 Let us start with Tesla (NASDAQ:TSLA).
-The stock fell by over 40% because its unit sales of EVs are under pressure.
-With government subsidies no longer supporting them, Tesla shares are underperforming.
+The stock has fallen by nearly 25% this year because its unit sales of EVs are under pressure.
+With government subsidies no longer supporting them as much, Tesla shares are underperforming.

 Still, the company’s ambition extends beyond electric cars.
 On May 16, Tesla completed its acquisition of Maxwell.
 At a cost of just $200 million, it gains some valuable intellectual property.
 Maxwell is best known for its manufacturing of ultracapacitors, but it is also developing dry electrode technology for batteries.

 If Maxwell’s R&D efforts pay off, the unit could bring performance enhancements for lithium-ion battery cells.
 For starters, Tesla could start manufacturing batteries that have an energy density of over 500Wh/kg.
 That would bring a 15% to 100% increase to Tesla’s current battery technology.